RobotecAI/ROSCon2023Demo/README.md

 ## Release notes

-### ROSCon2023Demo 4.0.0 for O3DE 2604.x and ROS 2 Jazzy
+### ROSCon2023Demo 4.0.0 for O3DE 2605.x and ROS 2 Jazzy
-Changes compared to 3.0.0
+Changes compared to 3.0.1
 - updated demo the newest available version of O3DE and ROS 2 Gem
-- Updated code to new API in ROS 2 Gem and other canonical gems in O3DE 2604.
+- Updated code to new API in ROS 2 Gem and other canonical gems in O3DE 2605.0
 - made flat copy of UR MoveIt2, to avoid issues with building UR ROS2 Driver
 - Updated Nav2 configuration for ROS 2 Jazzy

+### ROSCon2023Demo 3.0.1 for O3DE 2505.x
+Changes compared to 3.0.0
+- fix branch names in Docker

 ### ROSCon2023Demo 3.0.0 for O3DE 2505.x
 Changes compared to 2.0.0